dscho15/loss-functions/README.md

 - Charbonnier/pseudo-Huber/L1-L2
 - L2

-Each of these functions has been widely adopted for tasks where balancing sensitivity to outliers and numerical stability is critical.
+Each of these functions can be adopted for tasks where balancing sensitivity to outliers and numerical stability is critical.

 ## Intuition

-Our loss function with α = 2 corresponds to estimating a mean, with α = 1 to estimating a median, and with α approaching −∞ to local mode-finding.
+The loss robust loss function with α = 2 corresponds to estimating a mean, with α = 1 to estimating a median, and with α approaching −∞ to local mode-finding.
 In between, intermediate values of α provide a smooth transition between these types of averages in the estimation process.

 ![Intuition](assets/image.png)